 The irony is that, by “saving time” during the recruitment process, you open your firm up to the risk of placing a bad hire, which means, at best, you send yourself back to square one, looking for another candidate and, at worst, you damage your relationship with a client.

-The threat of hiring someone who is not the person they say they are is very real, with 28 percent of the job seekers we surveyed admitting to taking advantage of flaws in the reference checking process, to position themselves more favorably with potential employers.
+The threat of hiring someone who is not the person they say they are is very real, with 28 percent of the job seekers we surveyed admitting to taking advantage of flaws in the reference checking process, to position themselves more favourably with potential employers.

 Balancing short-term priorities with long-term results